 Also known as specific risk, it relates to the risk associated with owning the shares of a specific company in your portfolio.
-This risk you can control, or at least minimize.
+Investing Answers reports that this is risk you can control, or at least minimize through diversification.
 As you increase the number of different companies within your portfolio, you essentially spread the risk across your portfolio, thus reducing the overall impact of an underperforming stock.
+Many times, one stock might underperform while one or two others exceed your expectations, thereby helping to safeguard your overall investment.

 Diversification, or not putting all your eggs into one basket, is the primary method to reduce specific risk within your portfolio.
 Not only do you need to own a number of different companies, but you also need to own companies from different sectors.
 If you invest all of your money in bank stocks, you may reduce the impact one company will have on your money, but you have not eliminated the effect the sector could have on your investments.